anascen/corus/packages/tsconfig/README.md

     "compilerOptions": {
         "outDir": "./build"
     }
-    ... // Other configuarations ...
+    // ...
+Other configuarations ... //
 }
 ```
+Replace into your tsconfig.json file.

 > A Typescript configuration provider package by ascen.